 Anethi Fructus, commonly known as Dill Fruit is the dried ripe fruit of the plant Peucedanum graveolens, a member of the Umbelliferæ or Apiaceæ family - the carrot and parsley family.
 The name Dill comes from the Norse word, dilla, meaning 'to lull' - a reference to its carminative properties.

 Synonyms - Anethum graveolus, Fructus Anethi

 Habitat - Southern Europe, Mediterranean region and Southern Russia

 Uses - As a stimulant, aromatic and a carminative (relieves flatulence).
 Leaves of the plant are used as a common culinary herb and flavouring.
 A common culinary use is in pickling cucumbers.

 Characteristics - Brown in colour with a pleasantly aromatic odour and taste.
 Outer ridges are paler brown then the rest of the seed, each has six stripes.
-Seeds are broadly oval, about four millimetres long and from two to three millimetres broad.
+Seeds are broadly oval, about 4mm long and from 2mm to 3mm broad.